brettwise/the-magical-working-out-of-the-box-gulp-and-bower-setup/README.md

-A Good Baseline Gulp & Bower Config
+# A Good Baseline Gulp & Bower Config

-or
+# or

 The Magical Working Out of the Box Gulp and Bower Setup
 =======================================================

-### TLDR (in Only 5 Steps!)
+### TLDR (in Only 3 commands!)

-1. Inside the root where package.json is located type:
+Inside the root where package.json and the rest of these files are in the repo type:

 $ npm install

-2. Then:
 $ bower install

-3. Then:
 $ gulp watch.

-4. You are now ready to edit or add any files into assets and gulp will automagically do everything.
+You are now ready to edit or add any files into assets and gulp will automagically do everything.

-5. If you want more detail keep reading.
+If you want more detail keep reading.

-### Too Long and Did Read!
+#### Too Long and Did Read!
 (Good on you!)

 $ npm install